 Agencies, businesses and corporate supporters can help by donating materials, in-kind services, or direct financial support.

 Sponsorships that can be matched by the Idaho STEM Action Center are especially valuable to our success.
-To qualify for matching funds, checks should be must be made out to the Idaho Stem Action Center or the Idaho Stem Action Center.
+To qualify for matching funds, checks should be must be made out to the Idaho STEM AC or the Idaho STEM AC Foundation.
 Contact ION Director Anna Almerico for details.